galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >    > >
 >    > > 1) Per base sequence content
 >    > > > ### {% icon comment %} Tn5 sequence bias
->    > > > It is well known that the tn5 have a strong sequence bias at the insertion site.
+>    > > > It is well known that the Tn5 has a strong sequence bias at the insertion site.
 You can have more information about it reading [Green et al. 2012](https://mobilednajournal.biomedcentral.com/articles/10.1186/1759-8753-3-3)
 >    > > {: .comment}
 >    > >
 >    > > 2) Sequence Duplication Levels